 This female bottlenose dolphin first interacted with people in Doolin, Co.
 Clare, in the summer of 2000.
 In 2001, she moved up the coast to Fanore, Co.
-Clare, later moving to her current home near Milltown Malbay to interact very closely with swimmers.
+Clare, later moving to near Milltown Malbay and Inisheer in the Aran Islands to interact very closely with swimmers.